ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 advertising limits that are lower than the usual ones in case of saturation, thus increasing availability.

-The server adopted a basic quota policy of 100 requests per minute, and in case of resource exhaustion adapts the returned values reducing both `RateLimit-Limit` and `RateLimit-Remaining`.
+The server adopted a basic policy of 100 quota-units per minute, and in case of resource exhaustion adapts the returned values reducing both `RateLimit-Limit` and `RateLimit-Remaining`.

-After 2 seconds the server replied to 40 requests
+After 2 seconds the client consumed 40 quota-units

 ~~~
 Request: